nubskr/walrus/README.md

 Each `Walrus` instance writes under `wal_files/`.
 Instances created with the new key-aware constructors store their files inside a sanitized subdirectory named after the key, keeping topics with different durability requirements isolated.
+Set `WALRUS_DATA_DIR=/path/to/data` before constructing an instance to relocate the entire tree elsewhere.

 ### Storage Configuration